-Rainfall Totals Next 7 Days

-Ending 8 AM ET Thursday
+Rainfall Totals Next 7 Days Ending 8 AM ET Friday

 A widespread 4-8" of rain is currently forecast across the Panhandle over the next 7 days, possibly up to 10" in western areas.
 Localized higher amounts are possible.
 Rainfall totals of 2-4" are possible across the Big Bend.
 These rainfall totals are highly dependent on the track and organization of the system, both of which are still uncertain.
 The rainfall across the Peninsula is associated with thunderstorms over the next few days and is not related to the tropical system.

-Flood Watches

-Links: NWS Mobile

-The Flash Flood Watch for Escambia, Santa Rosa and Okaloosa Counties begins at 12 PM CT on Friday and ends 6 AM CT on Sunday.
+Flood Watches Links: NWS Mobile NWS Tallahassee The Flash Flood Watch for Escambia, Santa Rosa and Okaloosa Counties begins at 12 PM CT today and ends 6 AM CT on Sunday.
+The Flash Flood Watch for Walton, Holmes, Washington, Bay, Jackson, Calhoun, and Gulf at 1 AM CT tonight until 7 PM CT on Sunday.
 Widespread rainfall totals of 4-8 inches are expected with localized totals of 10 inches or more possible.

-Flash Flood Outlooks

-From the Weather Prediction Center
+Flash Flood Outlooks From the Weather Prediction Center

-Risk of rainfall exceeding flash flood guidance within 25 miles of a point to the right of a lineHIGH: > 50%SLGT: 10%-20%MDT: 20%-50%MRGL: 5%-10%

-Bands of heavy rain from PTC #3 are likely to impact the Panhandle beginning late Friday into Saturday.
+Risk of rainfall exceeding flash flood guidance within 25 miles of a point to the right of a lineHIGH: > 50%SLGT: 10%-20%MDT: 20%-50%MRGL: 5%-10% Bands of heavy rain from PTC #3 are likely to impact the Panhandle beginning later today into Saturday.
 Should a heavy rain band begin training over the Panhandle, flash flooding would then become likely.

-Flash Flood Risk Categories

-Understanding the Weather Prediction Center Risk Scale

-Understanding WPC Excessive Rainfall Risk Categories

-No Area/Label MARGINAL (MRGL) SLIGHT (SLGT) MODERATE (MDT) HIGH (HIGH) Flash floods are generally not expected.
+Flash Flood Risk Categories Understanding the Weather Prediction Center Risk Scale Understanding WPC Excessive Rainfall Risk Categories No Area/Label MARGINAL (MRGL) SLIGHT (SLGT) MODERATE (MDT) HIGH (HIGH) Flash floods are generally not expected.
 Isolated flash floods possible Scattered flash floods possible Numerous flash floods likely Widespread flash floods expected www.wpc.ncep.noaa.gov @NWSWPC Localized and primarily affecting places that can experience rapid runoff with heavy rainfall.
 Mainly localized.
 Most vulnerable are urban areas, roads, small streams and washes.
 Isolated significant flash floods possible.
 Numerous flash flooding events with significant events possible.
 Many streams may flood, potentially affecting larger rivers.
 Severe, widespread flash flooding.
 Areas that don't normally experience flash flooding, could.
 Lives and property in greater danger.
 Flash Flooding flooding near me?
-NO Flash Flooding 2 + 2 + 2 $\{(\lambda, \lambda, \lambda)\}$ restares 235 ( 165) WEATHER PREDICTION CENTER withi HIG ling flash flood gu bint to the right of SLGT: 10%-20° MRGL: 5%-109 a line %
+NO Flash Flooding 2 + 2 + 2 $\{(\lambda, \lambda, \lambda)\}$ (CERTING) 235 ( 165) WEATHER PREDICTION CENTER Risk of rainfall exceeding flash flood guidance within 25 miles of a point to the right of a line HIGH: > 50% SLGT: 10%-20% MDT: 20%-50% MRGL: 5%-10%